RoundofThree/RoundofThree/README.md

 [![Mail](https://img.shields.io/badge/-zhuoyingjiangli@gmail.com-c14438?style=flat&logo=Gmail&logoColor=white&link=mailto:zhuoyingjiangli@gmail.com)](mailto:zhuoyingjiangli@gmail.com)

-[RoundofThree](https://roundofthree.github.io) is a Computer Science student who loves playing with new stuff.
+[RoundofThree](https://roundofthree.github.io) is a Computer Science student who is a salty tuna all the time.
+The **Projects** and **Tech stack** sections are outdated as well as many of my social account profiles.

 ---